FAQs (frequently asked questions) & jargon glossary

 How will I know what is going on at school?

-A newsletter is sent to parents with information about upcoming events and how to get involved.
+A weekly newsletter is sent to parents with information about upcoming events and how to get involved.
 The calendar on our website is also a source of up to date information which you can sync to your personal calendar.
 Our school has a twitter account @George_Tom16 and Instagram account which tweet school and local community information, events and updates.

 Parents are also sent app messages as reminders of key dates and events.
 Please make sure the school office has an up to date mobile phone number for you.